 “FOOD POLITICS and GENDER”

-Over 25 faculty and student presentations and panels throughout the day
+More than 25 faculty and student presentations throughout the day.

 The conference is free and open to the public with vegan lunch included at no cost.
 However, advanced online registration is required by Sunday, March 23.